-- 1. They must only be used for an outcomes based therapeutic benefit and/or to keep the person and others safe; this should be within a culture of proactive support to enable positive and safe behaviour. - 2.
-They must never be used for punishment or other non- therapeutic purpose. - 3.
+1. They must only be used for an outcomes based therapeutic benefit and/or to keep the person and others safe; this should be within a culture of proactive support to enable positive and safe behaviour.

+- 2. They must never be used for punishment or other non-therapeutic purpose. - 3.
 They must be proportionate to the perceived risk of harm or the lack of therapeutic benefit that would occur if the restriction was not in place. - 4.
-They must be necessary and a last resort i.e. there is no other way of achieving the same purpose - 5.
-They must be used for the shortest possible time and with the minimum force to achieve its purpose - 6.
-They must be done in a way that maximises privacy and dignity - 7.
-They must be subject to regular review, by both staff and patients - 8.
-They must be individualised: their use will be based on an assessment of the individual's needs, taking account of their history, physical and psychosocial needs and preferences in order to minimise distress, trauma or risk of unintended harm.

-- 9. Staff should work to reduce the amount of 'blanket' bans in operation that result in restrictive practices.
-Ward based restrictive practices will be documented in a log and subject to review at ward level (with patients) and at the levels of the governance system. - 10.
-Individuals who may be subject to restrictive practices will be given clear information about the range of restrictive approaches authorised and used within the service, the circumstances that govern their use and whom to complain to if there is a concern about how these measures are implemented - 11.
+They must be necessary and a last resort i.e. there is no other way of achieving the same purpose. - 5.
+They must be used for the shortest possible time and with the minimum force to achieve its purpose. - 6.
+They must be done in a way that maximises privacy and dignity. - 7.
+They must be subject to regular review, by both staff and patients. - 8.
+They must be individualised and appropriately care planned: their use will be based on an assessment of the individual's needs, taking account of their history, physical and psychosocial needs and preferences in order to minimise distress, trauma or risk of unintended harm. - 9.
+Staff should work to reduce the amount of 'blanket' bans in operation that result in restrictive practices.
+Blanket restrictions are "rules or policies that restrict a patient's liberty and other rights, which are routinely applied to all patients, or to classes of patients, or within a service, without individual risk assessments to justify their application." - Ward based restrictive practices will be documented in a log and subject to review at ward level (with patients) and at the levels of the governance system.
+The process and expected templates are in Appendix D - Restrictive Practice Log template and governance flowchart. - 10.
+Individuals who may be subject to restrictive practices will be given clear information about the range of restrictive approaches authorised and used within the service, the circumstances that govern their use and whom to complain to if there is a concern about how these measures are implemented. - 11.
 When restrictive interventions have been applied, there should be learning from patient and staff experience, so as to help reduce the likelihood of future use of such interventions.